-Before you purchase cannabis seeds online, you’ll need to figure out what strain you want to grow and what seed breeder you want to purchase from.
+Before you purchase cannabis seeds for sale online, you’ll need to figure out what strain you want to grow and what seed breeder you want to purchase from.

 Because US federal law still prohibits cannabis, it can be hard to find information on seed banks and breeders.
 Breeders who have a long history and positive reputation are usually a good place to start.

 Buying online is almost always the best way to go for buying cannabis seeds because of the variety and information about strain types.
-If you’re looking for a VERY specific strain such as a Feminized Sour Diesel, you’d be more likely to find that online than inside a local dispensary.
+If you’re looking for a VERY specific strain such as Feminized sour diesel seeds, you’d be more likely to find that online than inside a local dispensary.